by Dr. Bill Rawls

 Doctors prefer treating illnesses that are easy to define and have known solutions.
 If you have something that’s difficult to define and has no known treatment, they don’t want to mess with it.
 I admit, I know the feeling: I’ve been confronted with patients who have a long list of seemingly unrelated symptoms, and when no tests pointed to a specific diagnosis, it was frustrating.

-To be honest, I didn’t completely fit the strict criteria for either fibromyalgia or ME/CFS — I had more muscular pain than you’re supposed to have for ME/CFS, but I also didn’t have all the specific trigger points of fibromyalgia.
+To be honest, I didn’t completely fit the strict criteria for either fibromyalgia or ME/CFS — I had more muscular pain than you’re supposed to have for ME/CFS.
+Still, I also didn’t have all the specific trigger points of fibromyalgia.
 I now know that’s the norm.
 Studies have shown that greater than 70% of people given the label of fibromyalgia don’t fit the strict criteria for the diagnosis, and similar for ME/CFS.

 The concept of “diagnosis” is artificial by nature — it’s simply a way to categorize an illness to define a treatment plan.
 It works well for acute illnesses, such as a broken leg, acute appendicitis, heart attack, stroke, acute pneumonia, or kidney stones, where the cause is well defined, and interventions exist specifically to address it.